Australia ready to join China-led bank, seeks clarity on governance

 The AIIB has been seen as a significant and possibly historic setback to U.S. efforts to extend its influence in the Asia Pacific region to balance China's growing financial clout and assertiveness.

-Although Australia is a vital part of Washington's strategic "pivot" towards Asia, it is close to joining as well.
+Although Australia is a vital part of Washington's strategic "pivot" toward Asia, it is close to joining as well.

 "We are certainly well and truly disposed to joining something which is in fact a genuinely multilateral institution with transparent governance, clear accountability and with major decisions made by the board," Abbott told reporters.